Chipping

 Pitching

-When you get
+When

-far, you need to hit
+the ball too far, you need to hit

 half shots.
 Pelz has an elaborate system that involves 4